 If you decide to go ahead with replacing your GPU's paste, here's what you'll need:

-Oh and don't forget to take note of your GPU temperature and frame rate when gaming before going ahead with the paste reapplication.
+Oh and don't forget to check your GPU temperature as well as monitor your frame rate when gaming before going ahead with the paste reapplication.
 When you're ready, here are the steps to cleaning and reapplying GPU paste (videos linked at the end if you need to see someone do it in action).

 Step 1: Unplug Power Cables

 Make sure your computer is turned off and unplugged from the wall.
 Before touching components, ground yourself by touching a metal object or wearing an anti-static wrist strap if you're working in an area prone to static electricity build-up (ie carpet everywhere).
 Now open up your computer case and unplug any power cables connected to the graphics card from your power supply.